silverstripeltd/silverstripe-forager/docs/en/02_configuration.md

 ```

 ## Batch size
 Documents are sent to the search provider to be indexed.
 These requests are batched together to allow provider modules to reduce API calls.
-You can control the batch size gobally and at a per class level.
+You can control the batch size globally and at a per class level.

 The global batch size is set on the Index configuration class.
 The default is `100`; below is an example of reducing it to `75`.